danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="contacts.unblock.html" name="contacts.unblock">Deletes the user from the blacklist: contacts.unblock</a>

+* <a href="channels.deactivateAllUsernames.html" name="channels.deactivateAllUsernames">Disable all purchased usernames of a supergroup or channel: channels.deactivateAllUsernames</a>

 * <a href="help.dismissSuggestion.html" name="help.dismissSuggestion">Dismiss a suggestion, see here for more info »: help.dismissSuggestion</a>

+* <a href="chatlists.hideChatlistUpdates.html" name="chatlists.hideChatlistUpdates">Dismiss new pending peers recently added to a chat folder deep link »: chatlists.hideChatlistUpdates</a>

 * <a href="messages.hideChatJoinRequest.html" name="messages.hideChatJoinRequest">Dismiss or approve a chat join request related to a specific chat or channel: messages.hideChatJoinRequest</a>

 * <a href="messages.hideAllChatJoinRequests.html" name="messages.hideAllChatJoinRequests">Dismiss or approve all join requests related to a specific chat or channel: messages.hideAllChatJoinRequests</a>

+* <a href="channels.editForumTopic.html" name="channels.editForumTopic">Edit forum topic; requires manage_topics rights: channels.editForumTopic</a>

+* <a href="chatlists.editExportedInvite.html" name="chatlists.editExportedInvite">Edit a chat folder deep link »: chatlists.editExportedInvite</a>

 * <a href="messages.editExportedChatInvite.html" name="messages.editExportedChatInvite">Edit an exported chat invite: messages.editExportedChatInvite</a>